Harpita-P/Storytopia-LLMObs/README.md

 - Character generation: ~15 seconds
 - Quest generation: ~2.5 minutes
   _(Actual times may vary depending on model loads and network conditions.)_
-- Demo video and GIF examples are **sped up for presentation purposes**.
 ---